Callistemon serpentinus is an upright shrub that may reach a height of 4 metres. The bark is papery and flaking.

-Callistemon serpentinus is a rare bottlebrush that is found around the Barraba district of northern New South Wales.
+Callistemon serpentinus is a rare bottlebrush that is found just east of the Barraba district of northern New South Wales.
 There is a population around the Wood’s Reef asbestos mine near Barraba.
-The species is found on serpentine soils; hence the species name.
+This Editor does not know why the species is not listed as threatened.

 Propagate from seed and cuttings.
 There is some evidence that Callistemons may hybridise.
 If grown with other varieties then propagation should be from cuttings.
 Cuttings will ensure that this attractive species comes true to type.

 The genus Callistemon has been subject to recent taxonomic revision with early and recent botanists including Ferdinand von Mueller and Lyndley Craven (deceased in 2014) proposing to ‘lump’ the genus into Melaleuca and others.
 Craven et al. (2014) published new species combinations which included the renaming of all Callistemon species to Melaleuca, based on evolutionary relationships and DNA evidence and other features.

 Currently, the NSW Herbarium advises that the Callistemon genus can still be used.
 There are currently about 30 species of Callistemon, which are found in all states of Australia as well as New Caledonia.
 About 28 are endemic to Australia.
 NSW currently recognises 24 species.
 New species have been described in the last 20 years.